dasch-swiss/dsp-api/docs/03-apis/api-admin/permissions.md

 }
 ```
 Note that if the default object access permission was originally defined for a group, with this operation, the permission
-will be changed to be defined for the given property instead of the group.
+will be defined for the given property instead of the group.
 That means the value of the `forGroup` will
 be deleted.